ThoughtWorks-SEA/developer-training/docs/frontend/publish-react.md

 If you build your React application using create-react-app, you can put some of the environment variables into .env file.
 During build and deployment, these environment variables would be filled into the HTML/JavaScript files that refers to those variables.
 You can read the [create-react-app documentation](https://create-react-app.dev/docs/adding-custom-environment-variables/) for more details.

 However, some environment variables (e.g. the secret keys for calling those APIs) cannot be put into the .env files (because they are secret and should not be checked into code repository), you should declare those variables in Heroku.
-On Heroku dashbaord, you can set this under "Settings" -> "Config Variables" More documentation can be found [here](https://devcenter.heroku.com/articles/config-vars)
+On Heroku dashboard, you can set this under "Settings" -> "Config Variables" More documentation can be found [here](https://devcenter.heroku.com/articles/config-vars)

 ### Connect your Heroku app to the Github repository